Free Pima County Public Records Search (Criminal, Marital, Court)

 That said, anyone interested in finding out more information about whether or not someone is on probation can search Pima County court records using the methods detailed above.
 They may disclose whether the offender has been granted probation.

 The Superior Court of Pima County also has an adult probation department.
-If the individual concerned has been sentenced by the Superior Court, it’s worth contacting the office of the county’s chief probation officer at 520.724.4800 to request information or visit one of the following addresses:
+If the individual concerned has been sentenced by the superior court, it’s worth contacting the office of the county’s chief probation officer at 520.724.4800 to request information or visit one of the following addresses:

 Downtown Office – Court Services